-Apart from the later development of financial markets, Sweden has historically had a stricter tax policy than the United States.
+Apart from the later development of financial markets, Sweden has historically had a stricter tax policy than the US.
 This has likely impacted venture capital investments in three ways.
-First, the Swedish tax code has historically, and all the way up until the 1991, been biased against equity investments in small firms, favoring instead large firms financed by debt.
-Second, the taxation of entrepreneurial income has been much harsher in Sweden than in the United States, even after the tax reform in 1991.
-Finally, Swedish regulatory and tax policy has disfavored the structures venture capital firms need to be able efficiently to raise capital from institutional investors.
+First, the Swedish tax code has historically, and all the way up until the 1991, been biased against equity investments in small firms favoring instead large firms financed by debt.
+Second, the taxation of entrepreneurial income has been much harsher in Sweden than in the US even after the tax reform in 1991.
+Finally, Swedish regulatory and tax policy has disfavored the structures venture capital firms need to efficiently be able to raise capital from institutional investors.

 Sweden had from the 1960s to the beginning of the 1990s a tax code with extreme differences in taxation for difference sources of finance (Henrekson and Rosenberg, 2001).
-Debt was most favored, new share issues most disfavored, and individuals were taxed at much higher rates than large tax-exempt institutions.
-This meant that the tax system systematically favored capital-intense, large, and publicly traded firms.
-Davis and Henrekson (1997) reported that in Sweden, in 1970, households effective marginal tax rates on income from investing in startup firms was 51.3% if the investment was in the form of debt and 122.1% if it was in the form of equity.
-For tax-exempt large institutions, the marginal tax rate on debt-financed investments was -64.8% and the effective marginal tax rate was 15.9% on new share issues.
-Between the 1960s and the tax reform in 1991, effective marginal tax rates on returns were >100% for investments by individuals in entrepreneurial firms through new share issues.
+Debt was most favored, new share issues most disfavored, and individuals were taxed at much higher rates than large tax exempt institutions.
+This meant that the tax system systematically favored capital intense, large and publicly traded firms.
+Davis and Henrekson (1997) report that in Sweden, in 1970, households effective marginal tax rates on income from investing in startup firms was 51.3% if the investment was in the form of debt and 122.1% if it was in the form of equity.
+For tax-exempt large institutions the marginal tax rates on debt financed investments was -64.8% and the effective marginal tax rate was 15.9% on new share issues.
+Between the 1960s and the tax reform in 1991, effective marginal tax rates on returns were above 100% for investments by individuals in entrepreneurial firms through new share issues.
 It is no surprise that a venture capital industry did not gain a foothold until the 1990s.
-Indeed, the early government-supported initiatives toward establishing a venture capital industry failed, in the sense that almost all investments became directed toward larger firms and later-stage investments because of the tax code (Braunerhjelm, 2000).
+Indeed, the early government supported initiatives towards establishing a venture capital industry failed, in the sense that almost all investments became directed towards larger firms and later stage investments because of the tax code (Braunerhjelm, 2000).

 Additionally, the way entrepreneurial income had been taxed has limited incentives to become an entrepreneur, and continues to do so.
 Sweden follows a dual tax system that distinguishes between capital income and labor income.
-In contrast to the United States, where entrepreneurs are taxed on the individual income tax schedule, entrepreneurs in Sweden must follow special tax rules that designate part of their income as capital income (taxed at a low flat rate) and part as labor income (taxed at a high progressive rate).
-Specifically, since the tax reform in 1991, the tax code separates between active business income and passive business income (the 3:12 rules).
+In contrast to the US, where entrepreneurs are taxed on the individual income tax schedule, entrepreneurs in Sweden must follow special tax rules that designate part of their income as capital income (taxed at a low flat rate) and part as labor income (taxed at a high progressive rate).
+Specifically, since the tax reform in 1991 the tax code separates between active business income and passive business income (the 3:12 rules).
 If an individual is a large shareholder in the firm in which he or she works, then his or her income is defined as active income from labor rather than capital income (and the firm is defined as a closely held corporation).
 This contrasts to an equity investment in a large firm, in which one has no ownership, which would be taxed as passive income at a lower capital income tax rate.
-At the start of the 1990s, the return to passive investors was taxed at approximately 30%, whereas active investors were taxed at approximately 41% (Braunerhjelm, 2000).
-Over time, the rules have changed such that the tax pressure on active investors and entrepreneurs has been lowered but the separation between active and passive income still means that active investors are taxed higher than passive investors, and it remains a hotly debated issue.
+At the start of the 1990s the return to passive investors was taxed at around 30%, while active investors were taxed at around 41% (Braunerhjelm 2000).
+Over time, the rules have changed such that the tax pressure on active investors and entrepreneurs has been lowered but the separation between active and passive income still means active investors are taxed higher than passive investors, and remains a hotly debated issue.

-&lt;sup>15For a good description on the taxation of entrepreneurs in Sweden, see Edmark and Gordon (2013).
+15 For a good description on the taxation of entrepreneurs in Sweden, see Edmark and Gordon (2013).